shihankanungo/shihankanungo.github.io/india-trip.md

 The weather continues to be absurdly delightful.
 Another two walks today--at this rate, we’ll become professional strollers.

 Shihan, in his pre-bedtime melancholy, strummed the guitar absentmindedly.
 Seems to miss you a lot -- especially at night.
 The bedtime blues are real.

-### Day 3: Sat Mar 29 (8 days to go)

-Shihan has managed to get a meeting out of Arun.
-They are meeting tomorrow (Sunday) at 6PM to discuss finishing touches for _A_.
-<br> Arun is hoping have this published in **Algebras and Representation Theory**, another Q1 journal.

-**UPDATE:** Shihan has been pulling hostage-negotiation-shihanigans on Arun.
-Arun tried valiantly to wiggle out but Shihan ruthlessly cornered him into yielding a deadline.
-Arun finally offered to get the paper ready by Apr 7.
-This is a HUGE win.

-Shihan has been working on _G_ this morning.
-He took care of his Saturday morning chore of laundry.

-We will be ordering Chipotle burrito bowls for lunch.
-I'd say that qualifies as _healthy_, which means we haven’t had a single unhealthy meal since she left us to fend for ourselves in the Palo Alto wilderness.

-Tennis: Jessica Pegula vs. Aryna Sabalenka in the Finals of the Miami Open Masters 1000! <br>
-Sabalenka won.
-Djokovic plays tomorrow in the Men's Final.

-1PM: Just got back from a very pleasant walk.
-The weather is incredible --- slight nip in the air, a gentle and crisp breeze, just enough sunlight to make it pleasing, like a warm shower and incredible conversation.
-We are so fortunate to be living in such a beautiful neighborhood.
-Shihan is practicing violin now.

-**UPDATE:** <br>
-5PM: The weather was so nice we went for a second walk.
-It was fantastic this time too!! <br>
-We decided to have a late dinner at 7PM but when it was 7 Shihan said he would rather skip dinner.
-He did his music instead.
-Shihan is cooking up some serious stuff on his MPK Mini Plus.

-Shihan is missing you.
-I'm not sure if you noticed, but he was overjoyed when you asked to speak with him.
-I doubt he will even mind a Zoom call with your entire "real family" in attendance.